2 tugboats speed to Egypt's Suez Canal as shippers avoid it - WTMJ

 The Dutch-flagged Alp Guard and the Italian-flagged Carlo Magno, called in to help tugboats already there, reached the Red Sea near the city of Suez early Sunday, satellite data from MarineTraffic.com showed.
 The tugboats will nudge the 400-meter-long (quarter-mile-long) Ever Given as dredgers continue to vacuum up sand from underneath the vessel and mud caked to its port side, said Bernhard Schulte Shipmanagement, which manages the Ever Given.

-Workers planned to make two attempts Sunday to free the vessel coinciding with high tides, a top pilot with the canal authority said.
+Workers planned to make two attempts Sunday to free the vessel coinciding with high tides helped by a full moon Sunday night, a top pilot with the canal authority said.
+The full moon offers a spring tide, or king tide, in which high tides are higher and the low tides are lower because of the effects of gravity during a straight-line alignment of the Earth, the moon and the sun.

 “Sunday is very critical,” the pilot said.
 “It will determine the next step, which highly likely involves at least the partial offloading of the vessel.”